Tuesday 13th June, 2023

 Emotional stress and tension can cause muscles around the head and neck to tighten.
 The muscle knots these cause are a major cause of headaches.

-Example three: Muscle knots themselves cause muscle knots
+Example three: Muscle knots themselves cause muscle tightness

-As discussed above muscle knots themselves cause muscles to tighten and restrict blood flow, but these are also the major causes of muscle knots.
+As discussed above muscle knots themselves cause muscles to tighten and restrict blood flow.
 Therefore, once you have muscle knots they create the perfect environment to keep growing and for more to develop.
 This is why once you have them they almost never go away on their own, and why they keep coming back after being treated.
 Later in this article we will show you how to overcome this to successfully get rid of them.

 How to prevent muscle knots